Double monastery

-In the Roman church, monks and nuns would live in separate buildings but were usually united under an Abbess as head of the entire household.
-Examples include the original Coldingham Priory in Scotland, Barking Abbey in London, and Einsiedeln Abbey and Fahr Convent in separate cantons of Switzerland, controlled by the male abbot of Einsiedeln without a converse arrangement for the prioress of Fahr whereas more commonly a female abbess ruled over the two communities.
-In most English and many Continental instances the abbess tended to be a princess or widowed queen.
+In the Catholic Church, monks and nuns would live in separate buildings but were usually united under an Abbess as head of the entire household.
+Examples include the original Coldingham Priory in Scotland, Barking Abbey in London, and also Einsiedeln Abbey and Fahr Convent in separate cantons of Switzerland, controlled by the male abbot of Einsiedeln without a converse arrangement for the prioress of Fahr.
+More commonly, however, a woman, termed an abbess, ruled over the two communities.
+In most English and many Continental instances the abbess not rarely was a princess or widowed queen.